 Daniel joined Mullavey, Prout, Grenley & Foe, LLP in 2010 focusing on litigation, construction, insurance, maritime, employment, and general business and corporate matters.

 Daniel handles a wide variety of litigated matters in state and federal courts, and arbitration.
 Daniel frequently litigates disputes among members and shareholders in closely held businesses, property and neighbor disputes including quiet title and adverse possession, general maritime and Jones Act claims, contract, insurance, construction, commercial eviction, property damage, estate and probate matters, and general commercial litigation.
 In his litigation practice Daniel recognizes the need to approach disputes in a judicious matter, seeking quick resolution pursuant to mediation or alternative dispute resolution where appropriate.

-Daniel represents both homeowners and contractors in a wide variety of construction matters.
+Daniel represents both homeowners and contractors in a broad range of construction matters.
 His practice includes the drafting and negotiation of construction contracts, and the representation of both homeowners and contractors in construction litigation.
 Daniel regularly assists contractors in the collection of unpaid bills, and homeowners in claims against contractors for defective construction.

-In addition, Daniel represents businesses in general commercial matters, including business entity formation, commercial contract drafting and negotiation, and general commercial litigation.
+Daniel represents businesses in general commercial matters, including business entity formation, commercial contract review, drafting and negotiation, preparation of corporate documents and policies including buy-sell agreements and shareholder agreements, transactions, corporate governance and fiduciary issues, and general commercial litigation.